Zyin055/Config-Presets/README.md

 <details>
     <summary>Click to view Changelog</summary>

+#### 3/28/2024
+* Made the buttons smaller, fixes cosmetic alignment issue
+* Added a refresh button to reload the config file from disk, useful if you edit the config text file manually
+* Updated default config presets
 #### 2/05/2024
 * Fixed an error when saving the hires fix sampler dropdown field (hr_sampler) and selecting the value "Use same sampler"
 #### 11/18/2023